baptistepras/nba_mvp_prediction_models/README.md

 For the other models, these scripts can be used to explore dimensionality reduction and performance improvements.

-📘 Note: Example commands are included at the top of each script for guidance.
+📘 Note: Example commands are included at the bottom of each script for guidance.